Lists of minor planets: Category

 ^{(c)} This chart has been created using a classification scheme adopted from and with data provided by the JPL Small-Body Database.

 Diameter

 If available, a minor planet's mean diameter in meters (m) or kilometers (km) is taken from the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, which the Small-Body Database has also adopted.
 Mean diameters are rounded to two significant figures if smaller than 100 kilometers.
+As of March 2026, ~15.3% (135,623) of numbered minor plants have a known diameter.
 Estimates are in italics and calculated from a magnitude-to-diameter conversion, using an assumed albedo derived from the body's orbital parameters or, if available, from a family-specific mean albedo (also see asteroid family table).